-Living in London, the big ben has been part of our journey for quite a while now.
+Living in London, Big Ben has been part of our journey for quite a while now.

 This huge clock it’s well known worldwide, but not many know that the real name it’s the Great Bell.
 Not very imaginative, and Big Ben makes more sense.

-Built after a fire which destroyed the Palace of Westminster in 1834.
+Built after a fire that destroyed the Palace of Westminster in 1834.
 The new project included a tower and a clock, however, the first attempt to build a massive bell was a disaster.

 The Tower at the north end of the Great Palace of Westminster in London it’s a beautiful clock, which it’s one of the symbols of the city and one of the most famous landmarks in Europe.

 This is the largest clock in the wall with four faces and also the largest tower’s bell, featuring 13.5 tonnes weighing five bells.
 The Elizabeth Tower in Westminster it’s currently under restoration since 2017.
 The £79m job was due to end in 2021, but due to the pandemic, it might go further in 2022.
 Visitors are not allowed to visit the Big Ben Inside, only UK Residents are admitted.